joshbutch/joshbutch.github.io/README.md

 ***
 ### Meet JANN (Josh's Artificial Neural Network)

-JANN will hopefully be my final practicum project for graduate degree.
+JANN will hopefully be the final practicum project for my graduate degree.
 My goal is to build a deep learning neural network that will analyze real-time video for object detection and subsequent action.
 I feel there are applications for this technology in every industry.
-Computer vision is obviously a focus of the industry and also very interesting, so I feel this project will blend many of my data science aspirations.
-In the end, I hope to show enough proficiency and promise to warrant continued work in either academia or the private sector.
+Computer vision is obviously a focus of the industry and also something I find very interesting, so I feel this project will blend many of my data science aspirations.
+In the end, I hope to show enough proficiency and promise to warrant continued work post graduation.

-There will be a few iterations of JANN as the positive image training set I plan on using to train the final version of JANN will need to be mined over the next few months, I'll get into that a little bit later.
-My first goal is to build a basic ann with OpenCV that will be trained to detect and count the loose change thrown into a frame.
+There will be a few iterations of JANN as the final positive image training set will need to be mined over the next few months.
+I'm narrowing down JANN's final scope, but it's difficult for many reasons.
+I haven't completely landed on the specific end task to be accomplished by JANN, as I imagine my faculty advisor will have input/requirements.
+I do have some ideas about how to begin the project.

+My first goal is to build a basic neural network with OpenCV that will be trained to detect and count the loose change thrown into the video frame.
+Once I manage to get that to work I will hopefully have worked through enough of the code to be able to apply it to subsequent training sets to broaden JANN's "vision".
 The newest version of OpenCV comes with a dnn package: deep neural networks.
 From what I've read so far this will be my starting point as soon as the project is approved.